FTHPC/FlipIt/README.md

 ./testPass.sh
 ```

 If all worked correctly, 2 + 2 is not 4.
+If not, check out the [Examples](https://github.com/aperson40/FlipIt/wiki/Examples) wiki page for suggested solutions.

+Detailed walk though of the FlipIt [examples](https://github.com/aperson40/FlipIt/wiki/Examples).

 ------------------------------
 FlipIt is licensed under the University of Illinois/NCSA Open Source License.
 See [LICENSE.TXT](LICENSE.TXT) for details.